MonashDataFluency/Power_BI/docs/03-plotting.md

 An important aspect of visualizing and telling the story of your data is the design and format of your visualizations.
 This is where we will use the **Format** tab.

-Click on your scatter chart you created for Challenge 2 and click the **Format** tab to see the variety of options available to make your visualization more readable and understandable.
+Click on your scatter chart you created for Challenge 2.
+Click the **Format** tab to see the variety of options available to make your visualization more readable and understandable.

 A common issue is the default titles of charts.
 This will usually use the names of the data columns which is often meaningless to the average user.

+### {.tip -}
-Click on **Title** and change it to a clearer name like 'Regional average life expectancy since 1800'.
+* Click on **Title** and change it to a clearer name like 'Regional average life expectancy since 1800'.

 You can also edit the legend or axis labels.
 Let's make the axis labels more clear.

-Change the font for the x and y axis to Segoe(Bold), increase the font size to 12 and color to black.
+* Change the font for the x and y axis to Segoe(Bold), increase the font size to 12 and color to black.

+### {-}

 <img src="figures/ch03/format.png" width="60%" style="display: block; margin: auto;" />

 The options available will be different for each visualization.
 Using these options will greatly increase the engagement and understanding of your visuals.

-### Challenge 3: Scatter Plot {.challenge}
+### Challenge 3: Scatter Plot {.challenge -}
 Let's say you think there might be a correlation between GDP per capita and life expectancy.
 Try creating a scatter plot showing the comparison between these two value split by region.

-### Challenge 3: Solution {.challenge}
+### Challenge 3: Solution {.challenge -}
 + `gdp_percap` as x.
 + `life_exp` as y.
 + `region` as the legend.